 The supply-and-demand situation in housing markets across Oregon has been lopsided in recent years.
 There has been plenty of demand from buyers, but not enough inventory to meet it.
 These supply shortages have boosted home prices while fueling fierce competition among buyers.

 And while these trends will likely continue in 2020, to some degree, they should improve somewhat.
 New home construction has ramped up over the last year or so, but it’s still not enough to balance the real estate market.

 For many years, many centers throughout Oregon have been experiencing a shortage of inventory.
 Many buyers have been in the market, but tight inventory to serve them.

 Yet while the majority of these markets are still relatively low in inventory, historically speaking, the state has seen some growth in housing supply over the past couple of years.
 These days, buyers in certain parts may have more homes to choose from.

 While the inventory crunch is most severe in Portland, similar conditions have been reported in other parts of the state.
-This too will affect those who are planning to buy a home in Oregon in 2019 and 2020.
+This too will affect those who are planning to buy a home in Oregon in 2020.

 Need a Mortgage Loan?